HashenUdara/enterprise-ai-agent-prototype/PRD.md

 Issue refund
 ```

-The refund appears on the frontend.
+The refund appears on the frontend after refreshing the page.
+Repeating the request must return the existing refund rather than create a duplicate.

 ---

 # 25. Presentation Scenario 3 — Human Approval

-Ask Codex to process an eligible refund where the amount exceeds $1,000.
+Ask Codex to process an eligible refund where the recommended amount exceeds that customer's tier-specific `maxAutoRefund`.

 Expected: